georgi/stak/README.md

 ## Testing

-A full integration test spins up a bare remote, builds a sample stack, and checks rebases, dry-run, and validation errors.
+A full integration test spins up a bare remote, builds a sample stack, and checks cherry-pick syncs, dry-run, and validation errors.

 ```bash
 ./test